TryItOnline/tiosetup/README.md

 LetsEncrypt uses [Certbot](https://certbot.eff.org/) for generating SSL certificates and configuring apache to use them.
 In order for this to work, the domains that you are going to be using in your setup has to point to the the VM IP address that you are running the setup scripts on.
 Thus, a recommended sequence would be following:

-- Register one or more domains to use with tio
+- Register one or more domains to use with TIO
 - Provision a TIO Main Server machine
 - Point the three domains (your versions of tryitonline.net, tio.run and backend.tryitonline.net) to the VM IP